 Use A/B Testing to Improve

-A/B testing is a way for marketers to test different aspects of their email campaigns to improve open rate and engagement.
+A/B testing is a crucial to email campaign management and a way for marketers to test different aspects of their email campaigns to improve open rate and engagement.
 One common thing to split test is the email subject.
 As we’ve discussed, your email subject line can make the difference between your email getting opened and getting deleted.
 With A/B testing you can find the perfect subject line for your email.

 You can also A/B split testing to compare imagery, email design, email copy, different promotions and lots more.